KassiusKlay/Books/README.md

-# Books
+# Books Recommendations
-My book recommendations for all walks of life

-## Intro
+There are many ways to gather information and learn, but books have always stood the test of time.
+You would think that the Internet and Youtube videos would replace all these boring white pages but actually they complement each other.

+When you are reading books you naturally focus and even though 99% of the content you end up forgetting, what remains is almost always something invaluable.

-I believe that some aspects of our lifes are key to become a better person and live a happy and fulfilling life.
+These are the most influencial books in my life in the areas I believe are key to become a better person and have a happy and fulfilling journey during our time on Earth.
-If you are consistent with these habits, science will be on your side.
+If you can introduce some of the things these books try to teach you, science will be on your side.
 The rest is luck 🎲

 ## Health
 No amount of money or success will make up for a deadly cancer, heart disease, alzheimer or overall poor shape.